UltraSalem/mightykingdoms/mightykingdoms_full.md

 Once deployment is completed, if 6 years have passed go to *E) Scoring*, otherwise start a new *3) Summer* season.
 Note that deployment needs to occur before scoring to ensure the kingdoms have enough settlements to deploy their armies to.

 ###E) Scoring

-If 6 full years have passed, the campaign is over and it is time to score.

 Each player will have gained 1 *might* for each pitched tabletop battle of Kings of War they won during the campaign.